jmdaemon/shortpath/README.md

     - **(Powershell Not Yet Implemented)**
 - **Easy Alias Path Management:** Adding new shortpaths is as easy as `shortpath add [name] [path]`
 - **Centralization:** One configuration available for use in many applications.
-- **Slightly Better Security:** The permissions set for your shortpath config is editable only by the current user.
+- **Slightly Better Security:** Exported variable configs are `rwx` only by the current user and readonly for everyone else.
-    The shell completions file is read + user executable only.
-    - **(Not Yet Implemented)**

 ## Shell Completions